640 South State StreetDover, Delaware 19901

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

-Being exposed to tuberculosis, using IV drugs, and working in an environment with airborne particulates or chemicals such as beryllium can affect your results.
+Being exposed to tuberculosis, using IV drugs, and working in a place with airborne particulates or chemicals such as beryllium can affect your results.
 Certain drugs can also affect your results.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.